 Curiosity, wonder and exploration abound in our classrooms, where English and Mandarin teachers work in teams to create a joyful, experiential learning environment.

 In our inquiry-based approach to learning, children actively participate, investigate and experiment to find out about the world.
 Teachers support children’s interests through meaningful and authentic experiences.
 With a wide variety of multi-sensory learning resources and open-ended materials, children’s imaginations soar while they build skills and knowledge across all learning areas.
 Our outdoor play areas and indoor gym provide ample space for getting out, moving around and exploring.

 Our whole child approach fosters children’s confidence and independence in all areas of development, providing students with a strong foundation for a lifetime of learning and future participation as citizens of the world.
 As children’s minds grow, so do their hearts.
 Preschoolers learn what it means to be a friend, to include others, to share and to collaborate.
 Through modeling, guidance, discussion and giving students opportunities to practice, teachers support children to grow in empathy and gain appropriate skills to negotiate conflicts and to manage their own feelings and actions.
 Preschoolers also gain autonomy and independence by learning to manage age-appropriate tasks on a daily basis.

-The preschool is open from 8:00am to 6:00pm with some children leaving at noon, others at 3:30pm and others staying all day.
+The preschool is open from 8:00am to 6:00pm with some children leaving at 3:30pm and others staying all day.

 Preschool children are grouped together by age.
 The daily schedule is modified for the needs of the age group with a longer naptime for our youngest students.
 A typical preschool day will include a mix of free choice time, outdoor play and small group activities as well as whole group circle times in Mandarin and English.
 Nutritious snacks are provided daily.
 Parents send lunch with their child or purchase lunch through the school’s designated catering service.